joaco18/mira_final_project/README.md

 - Option 2: Get the processed images:

-    Processed images can be download from [this link](https://drive.google.com/file/d/1OScdnhRwFZgIG7V47Jle2NYCseP5Uqmn/view?usp=share_link)
+    Processed images can be download from [this link](https://drive.google.com/file/d/1OScdnhRwFZgIG7V47Jle2NYCseP5Uqmn/view?usp=share_link) (Warning, this data might not be updated,, is preferred to run the parsing yourself)

     The directory structure should be: mira_final_project/data/dir_lab_copd/caseN/copdN_iBHCT.img

+# Elastix installation and set up
-# FOR WINDOWS
+## FOR WINDOWS
 Intall elastix and be sure you can call it from command line.

-# FOR LINUX
+## FOR LINUX
 Just for linux
 ``` bash
 cd elastix/ &&